fkarg/fkarg.github.io/staged/local-jekyll.md

   triggering a page rebuild or being available on navigation.
 I exclude e.g. the `README.md` or my `drafts/` folder with unfinished posts.
 - If you're confused about `nix-shell`, see [this introduction to nix-shell][nix-shell].
+- Even if your server is runnig locally doesn't mean all of your resources are local and available offline.
+My site used to have many external `javascript` and `css` dependencies, which aren't available without internet, making it look very weird and mostly unfunctional when offline.

 ---